 How Eat An Artichoke

 Now that the artichoke is cooked, how do you eat it?
 Well, an easy way to do this involves just a bit more preparation before serving.
 The artichoke will still be very hot so use care.
 Take a sharp knife and slice the artichoke in half lengthwise.
-Then use a spoon to scoop out the choke (the little light green fluffy part and the small thin pointy leaves from the center).
+Then best way to remove the fuzzy choke is to use a spoon to scoop it out.
+The choke is little light green fluffy part and the small thin pointy leaves from the center.
 Discard the choke.
 Now it is ready to be served and enjoyed.
+People say artichokes have a slightly nutty flavor.

 I eat an artichoke by starting with the outer leaves and working my way in.
-This saves the best for last.
+This saves the best for last- the delicious artichoke heart!

 The pulp at the base of each leaf is the only part of the leaf you eat.
-You just place each leaf base in your mouth horizontally and your teeth scape the pulpy goodness off as you pull the leaf back out of your mouth.
+You just place the base of the leaf in your mouth horizontally and your teeth scape the pulpy goodness off as you pull the leaf back out of your mouth.
 Discard the leaf.
-Then you will find yourself at the center with just the artichoke heart left.
+The leaves get more tender as you progress inwards.
+You can eat more of the tender inner leaves.
+Then you will find yourself at the center with just the artichoke hearts left.

 Most people consider the heart of the artichoke the most flavorful part of the vegetable.
 Cut it into pieces, (removing any tough part of the stem), share, and enjoy.